Boisgontier-Lab/Physical-Activity_ACE_Functional-Dependence/README.md

 ## Data
 The scripts expect CSV files that are subsequently imported by `R`.
 We cannot redistribute data files as per the SHARE project’s [conditions of use](http://www.share-project.org/data-access/share-conditions-of-use.html).
-However, the [data](http://www.share-project.org/data-access.html)are available to the entire research community [free of charge](http://www.share-project.org/data-access/share-conditions-of-use.html).
+However, the [data](http://www.share-project.org/data-access.html) are available to the entire research community [free of charge](http://www.share-project.org/data-access/share-conditions-of-use.html).
 The SHARE project itself does not provide CSV files.
 These need to be exported either from Stata or SPSS.
 By default both will export CSV files with UTF-8 encoding but SPSS includes a byte order mark while Stata does not.